contao/docs/docs/dev/getting-started/starting-development.md

 All this is not needed, if you only need to change or extend the Data Container Array definition of a table, or want to change a translation for example.

+{{% notice tip %}}
+Starting with Contao **4.9** (Managed Edition), any class within the `App\` namespace within `src/` will be automatically registered as a service, with autowiring and autoconfiguration enabled.
+Controllers as services will work as well.
+You can still provide your own `services.yml` in order to adjust the service registration to your needs.
+Keep in mind that you still need to provide your own `routing.yml` in order to register your routes.
+{{% /notice %}}

 Next: [create your first DCA adjustment][12].